zahid-ahmad/zahid-ahmad/README.md

 ## About Me

 Hi there!
 I'm Zahid Ahmad, a passionate Machine Learning Engineer with a Bachelor's degree in Artificial Intelligence from Islamia University of Bahawalpur, Pakistan.
 I specialize in building robust machine learning models, developing APIs, and implementing cutting-edge techniques for various applications.
-My experience spans both professional work at Kins247 Islamabad and freelance projects on platforms like Fiverr.
+My experience spans both professional work and freelance projects on platforms like Fiverr.

 ## Skills